-The workplace and knowing your rights with Rebecca Armstrong
+The workplace and knowing your rights

 Featured image of Rebecca Armstrong on medical retirement

 Rebecca established the Facebook group ‘MS & Work’ in order to use her knowledge to support people with MS facing challenges in the workplace.
-You may have seen her regular articles in our New Pathways magazine and you can search on our blog page to see her blogs on employment law.
+You may have seen her regular articles in our New Pathways magazine and you can search on our blog page to see her expertise on employment law.

-• The Equality Act 210 and how it protects people with MS at work
+• The Equality Act 2010 and how it protects people with MS at work

 • What is a reasonable adjustment and how to get one?

-• Disclosure; do you need to tell your employer?
+• Disclosure – do you need to tell your employer?

 • Sickness, absence and how it should be handled